 The right-of-use asset is subsequently measured at cost less accumulated depreciation and any impairment losses, and adjustment for any remeasurement of the lease liability.
 The depreciation starts from the commencement date of the lease.
-If the lease transfers ownership of the underlying asset to the Bank or the cost of the right-of-use asset reflects that the Bank expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
-Otherwise, the Bank depreciates the right-of-use asset to the earlier of the end of the useful life of the right-of-use asset are determined on the same basis as those plant and equipment.
+If the lease transfers ownership of the underlying asset to the Bank or the cost of the right-ofuse asset reflects that the Bank expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
+Otherwise, the Bank depreciates the right-of-use asset to the earlier of the end of the useful life of the right-of use asset or the end of the lease term.
+The estimated useful lives of the right-of-use assets are determined on the same basis as those plant and equipment.
 The right-of use assets is depreciated using straight-line method.
-The depreciation rate is from 4.17% to 5.10% per annum.
+The depreciation rate is 5.10% per annum.